sambitmishra0628/AR-PRED_source/Readme.md

 ### D. Running AR-PRED
 AR-PRED requires an all-atom PDB file as its input.
 The user should make sure that non-standard or modified amino acids (other than the 20 standard amino acids) are be replaced by their standard names in the PDB file before executing AR-PRED.
 Otherwise, AR-PRED will report error.

-AR-PRED has separate prediction models for predicting active site and allosteric site residues in a given protein chain.
+AR-PRED has separate prediction models for active site and allosteric site residues in a given protein chain.
 Following is the generic command.

 	`$ARPRED_HOME/master_script.pl pdbfile  chain outputdir  pred_type activesite_file`